-The International Monetary Fund (IMF) forecast that EM economies would grow 4.7% in 2018, well above the 2.4% rate of the world’s advanced economies.
+The International Monetary Fund (IMF) forecast that EM economies would grow 4.7 percent in 2018, well above the 2.4 percent rate of the world’s advanced economies.
 And this growth differential is expected to widen in the years ahead.

 While we expect global growth to slow somewhat in 2019, we think much of this expectation is already priced into EM assets.